-The Workforce Strategy Analyst will perform analytics and research functions and provide project management support for Detroit at Work’s talent pipeline strategy.
-This role will report to the Director of Systems Alignment and Policy, a key member of the MWDB staff team.
+The Workforce Strategy Analyst will perform general analysis and research functions, and intensively support Detroit at Work’s talent pipeline strategy and the Jumpstart program.
+This role will report to the Workforce Strategy Advisor, a key member of the MWDB staff team.

 The Workforce Strategy Analyst will be responsible for partnering with external labor market experts to analyze a range of public and private labor market data, as well as internal data, to identify trends in job demand and skillsets or credentials required and to establish local career pathway maps.
 The analyst will also directly analyze and present data, as well as research and document promising workforce development practices.
 Their work will inform the overall talent pipeline strategy for Detroit at Work, including, but not limited to, strategic support of employer partners, occupational training strategies, and the development of work readiness curriculum and/or training.
 This position uses research, analysis, and communication skills to identify opportunities to improve economic opportunities for the region.

 In late 2022, Mayor Duggan announced the JumpStart program as a way to reach Detroiters who are disconnected from the labor force, and DESC won the bid to administer the program.
 The goal of JumpStart is to engage grass-roots organizations with deep ties to Detroit communities, incentivize them to connect the long-term unemployed with Detroit at Work, and for these organizations to mentor participants throughout their career journey.
 The Workforce Strategy Analyst will be responsible for providing data analysis, programmatic consulting, project management, and evaluation support for the JumpStart program.

 DUTIES AND RESPONSIBILITIES: